 Level of risk of Public interest profile quality concerns Low Medium High Low Statistics of low quality concern and low public interest.
-Statistics of low quality concern and medium public interest.
-Statistics of low quality concern and high public interest.
-[A1] [A1/A2] [A1/A2] Medium Statistics of medium data quality concern and low public interest.
+[A1] Statistics of low quality concern and medium public interest.
+[A1/A2] Statistics of low quality concern and high public interest.
+[A1/A2] Medium Statistics of medium data quality concern and low public interest.
 [A1/A2] Statistics of medium quality concern and medium public interest.
 [A2] Statistics of medium quality concern and high public interest.
 [A2/A3] High Statistics of high data quality concern and low public interest.
 [A1/A2/A3] Statistics of high quality concern and medium public interest.
 [A3] Statistics of high quality concern and high public interest.
 [A3]

-The Public Interest profile has been set to "High" because these data will be used to validate population estimates for Scotland's Census 2022, estimates that will influence policy decisions in many areas including health, housing, education and employment.
+The Public Interest profile has been set to "High" because these data are being used in the validation of population estimates and production of a linked administrative dataset used to supplement CCS records in estimation.
+These census outputs will influence policy decisions in many areas including health, housing, education and employment.

-The risk of quality concern has been as 'Low' due to these data already having obtained National Statistics accreditation, with good communication between suppliers and evidence of robust quality assurance in place.
+The risk of quality concern has been set to "Low", due to these data already having obtained National Statistics accreditation, with good communication between suppliers and evidence of robust quality assurance in place.